Data Protection at Hyde-Design

 As a hosting service provider, Hyde-Design does not decide how personal data is processed when you use our services.
 We assume that our clients have their own GDPR policies in place and have appointed their own Data Protection officer (if required).

 All information you provide to us is stored on our secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of websites we host, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 Beyond the services you set up on our hosting platform, we:

 - Provide an automatic daily backup of your website on a 7 day rotation

 - Provide a basic analytics package (as outlined above) based on the server security logs.

 Both of these features are essential in order for us to maintain a secure hosting service, however if you need us to remove a backup or remove/block an IP address please contact us at

 If your website has been compromised, we will inform you as soon as we have been notified.
 As per our terms and conditions, your website may be taken offline until a security audit has proven that the site is safe to be back online.
 This is for the security of your website, the server and users/visitors of your website.

-- As a registered Data Controller with the ICO, it is our responsibiity to inform you, and the ICO, of this breach.
+- It is our responsibiity to inform you of this breach.

 - It is your responsibility to inform anyone who maybe affected by this data breach.